 4. What fees will I have to pay?

-These are only 4 questions to ask your lender in Long Island – there are many more you should ask to be fully informed.
+These are only 4 questions to ask your lender in Babylon and Surrounding Areas – there are many more you should ask to be fully informed.
 But if you’re a first-time home buyer, you probably don’t know what they are.
 Your agent can give you some guidance here.